alexcameron8/SYSC4001/README.md

 ## Running batch files //TO-DO

-The batch files are individually linked to the two input files (input1.txt, input2.txt), running **test1.bat** will execute the program with **input1.txt**, and running **test2.bat** will execute the program with **input2.txt**.
+The batch files are individually linked to the different scheduler programs.
+Running a bat file will run the respective scheduler 10 time with 10 different input files.
+The output can be seen in the respective output file for that scheduler.

+Running **fcfsScheduler.bat** will run the first come, first serve scheduler.
+Running **roundRobinScheduler.bat** will run the Round Robin Scheduler.
+Running the **priorityScheduler.bat** will run the multi-queue priority scheduler.
+Running the **fcfsMemoryManagement.bat** will run the first come, first serve scheduler with memory management implemented.

+The output for the first come, first serve scheduler can be found in the **outputFCFS.txt** The output for the round robin scheduler can be found in the **outputRR.txt** The output for the multi-queue priority scheduler can be found in **outputP.txt** The output for the first come, first serve scheduler can be found in the **outputMM.txt**

-Once the files are executed, the output will be shown in the terminal, and can also be seen in the **output.txt** file found in the 'Assignment1_Part2' directory.
-(Note: the output in **output.txt** will be overwritten any time a .bat or .exe is run)
+(Note: the output in the output files will be overwritten any time a .bat or .exe is run)

+**PLEASE NOTE:** The analytics (throughput, turnaround time, wait time, memory data) for the test cases can only be seen in the **command prompt output**.
+The output .txt files will only contain the execution data.

-## Running the program with custom input files //TO-DO
+## Running the program with custom input files

-Running the program with custom input files can be done in one of two ways:

--   Put the custom input file (in .txt format) in the 'Assignment1_Part2' directory, then from the command prompt, cd into the 'Assignment1_Part2' folder and run the command **cmd /k mainCMD.exe [custom file name].txt** without the brackets.
-The output should appear in the command prompt as well as in the **output.txt** file found in the 'Assignment1_Part2' directory.
--   Paste the contents of the custom input file into one of the two **input.txt** files and run the corresponding batch file.
+-   Paste the contents of the custom input file into one of the two 10 inputX.txt files and run the appropriate batch file.

-## Running the program in an optimized IDE //TO-DO
+## Running the program in an optimized IDE

+- Open the project in any optimized IDE
+- Compile and run the .c file corresponding to the scheduler you wish to run (All programs are already set to run 10 times, with the 10 different input files).

 ## About Part 2